-The 102,000 hectares of German vineyards produce the world’s greatest Rieslings, the grape’s touch of sweetness underpinned by a racy acidity and a fresh purity from the fruit.
-Germany is the tenth largest wine producer in the world.
-Its vineyards are close to the major rivers and their tributaries, and the continental climate is perfect for late-harvest wines.
-White grapes make up 64 percent of plantings, with reds on the rise.
+The 102,000 hectares of Germany’s vineyards produce the world’s greatest Rieslings.
+Its best vineyards are close to the major rivers and the continental climate is perfect for late-harvest wines.
+Browse our complete selection of German wine below.

 Learn more about Germany